 In the previous post, we had discussed about the general barcode label categories.
-We also wrote on the various benefits that can be accrued by using barcode labels with various products.
+We also wrote on the benefits of barcode labels with various products.
 As a follow-up, we are discussing the different types of barcodes.

 Are There Different Types of Barcode Labels?